davidknoll/mongofuse/README.md

 * mtime/ctime update on file write
 * symlinks
-* File permissions enforced on open, truncate, ftruncate. access function is implemented.
+* File permissions enforced on open, truncate, ftruncate.
+Directory permissions enforced on opendir. access function is implemented.
 You can't read from a fd opened with O_WRONLY and vice versa.
 You can't chmod/chown/chgrp when you shouldn't be allowed to.

 ### Things that don't work / aren't present (yet)
 * Directory permissions are partially but not fully enforced.
-There are quirks like being able to traverse or list a directory when you shouldn't, but not permitted to find or cd into it due to the access function.
-You can create and delete files in them too, as it's the directory's permissions that matter for that.
+You can traverse and create/delete files in any directory, although reading/listing permissions are enforced.
 * atimes aren't updated automatically.
 Nor are directory mtimes/ctimes when a file is created.
 * No way of specifying mount options on the command line (seems to default to nosuid, nodev)
 * hardlinks